nyukhalov/GA03N/README.md

 ## Run the app

-Run the following command if you are on linux
+Run the following command if you are on linux / MAC
 ```bash
 ./gradlew run
 ```